tyrion70/chainpoint-node/README.md

 on supported systems.
 Please follow the instructions below to get started.

-For illustrative purposes we'll provide instructions for running a Node on Digital Ocean, a cloud VPS provider that gives you root access to a host at minimal monthly cost.
+For illustrative purposes, we'll provide instructions for running a Node on Digital Ocean, a cloud VPS provider that gives you root access to a host at minimal monthly cost.

 ### Prerequisites